Linner hue index

 The Linner hue index, $H_L$, is used to describe the hues which a given caramel coloring may produce.
-In conjunction with tinctorial strength, or the depth of a caramel coloring's color, it describes the spectra which a solution of the coloring may produce at different dilutions and thicknesses.
+In conjunction with tinctorial strength, or the depth of a caramel coloring's color, it describes the wavelength spectra which a solution of the coloring may produce at different dilutions and thicknesses.
 It also has applications in brewing.

 In his presentation at the Society of Soft Drink Technologists Annual Meeting in 1970, Robert T. Linner mentioned that most caramel colors had log absorbance spectra which were essentially linear in the visible range.
 This means that such a spectrum could be characterized by a point (a log absorbance at some particular wavelength) and its slope.
 Because caramel colors have warm hues (i.e., greater absorbance for shorter wavelengths), the slopes of their log absorbance spectra will be negative. $H_L$ is the negative of this slope, multiplied by a convenient factor.

 Definition

 The Linner hue index is defined as: